Miley Cyrus Nails Breakup Anthem ''Slide Away'' at the 2019 MTV VMAs

 Her heart-tugging and glorious performance at the 2019 MTV VMAs was proof.

 And luckily, she decided to take the stage after telling fans online that there was "no f--kin way" she was performing at this year's star-studded ceremony.
+What's more?
+This performance was even more special, because she debuted two new tattoos by Winter Stone.

+The singer-songwriter got some new ink on her upper arm that read: "my head was feeling scared, but my heart was feeling free."
+She also showed off her other tattoo, which honored her father Billy Ray Cyrus.
+"1961" was written on her left hand, and pays tribute to her famous dad's birth year.

 Unfortunately for the "Slide Away" songstress, she was left out of the nominee pool this year.
 However, after shutting down the stage with her noteworthy performance, it seems she's already going home a winner.